 In Maths this half term our focus is on place value and calculation.
-We will spend a lot of time seeking to build the conceptual understanding that underpins the formal methods of addition and subtraction.
+We will begin with revisiting addition and subtraction, ensuring that the children have a solid understanding of the number system in preparation for future work.
 We will also be looking at multiplication and division facts before the half term.
 In the run up to Christmas we will focus on fractions before returning to multiplication and division, looking more closely at halving and doubling.
 We will continue to hold half termly maths challenge days that will test your child’s recall skills.
 This half term our challenge will be on multiplication and division facts for the 3 times table with the focus being the 6 times table in Autumn 2.

 Below are some links to websites and online games that will be of great benefit to your child this term: